Dark matter distributions around Schwarzschild-like black holes in bumblebee and Kalb-Ramond models: Summary

 For a constant initial distribution, the final density profile of dark matter outside KRBHv2 is the same as the profile outside the Schwarzschild black hole.
 However, if the initial distribution of dark matter is the Hernquist distribution, then its final density will depend on the Lorentz-breaking parameter.
 Although we have restricted our study to KRBHv2, the results apply to all of the three Schwarzschild-like black holes listed in Sec. \ref{sect-Slike}.
 Making use of experimental constraints on the Lorentz-breaking parameter, we put stringent bounds on difference of dark matter densities near KRBHv2 and Schwarzschild black hole.

-It should be added that we have chosen to study Schwarzschild-like black holes not because they are more practical, but because they are more tractable numerically.
-In the future, we will overcome numerical difficulties and apply the framework here to more practical cases such as the Schwarzschild-de Sitter black hole.
+As concrete examples, we have chosen to study Schwarzschild-like black holes not because they are more practical, but because they are more tractable numerically.
+In the future, we will overcome numerical difficulties and apply the framework here to more practical cases such as the Schwarzschild-de Sitter black hole \cite{Masood:2024oej}.

+In Sec. \ref{subsect-Hern}, we have made use of the constraints on $\ell$ from the Event Horizon Telescope observations, see Ref. \cite{Junior:2024ety}, which neglected the deformation of the line element by the dark matter spike.
+As demonstrated in Ref. \cite{Capozziello:2023tbo} for Kerr-like black holes, when taking the dark matter spike into account, the mass parameter $m$ in the line element should be replaced by a spike-dependent function of $r$.
+In the future, it will be valuable to refine the observational constraints and our results along this line.

-\acknowledgments{This work is supported by the Natural Science Foundation of Shanghai (Grant No. 24ZR1419300).}
+\acknowledgments{This work is sponsored by the Natural Science Foundation of Shanghai (Grant No. 24ZR1419300).}